scipele/cpp/file_utilities/copy_new_files/Readme_changes.md

 		New files found -> x,xxx
 		Files already in the orig -> x,xxx

-X.  Use unordered maps instead of standard maps to be more memory efficient.
-Do

-X. Convert file system wide characters strings to standard.
-This should be more memory efficient
-	   // Create a wstring_convert object with the appropriate codecvt facet std::wstring_convert<std::codecvt_utf8<wchar_t>> converter;

-X. Store the new file information in a vector or standard array verses a map to have less overhead
+[X] Use unordered maps instead of standard maps to be more memory efficient.
+Do [X] Store most of the file information in a vector or standard array verses a map to have less overhead